 4. Emphasize the Site's Top High-Priority Tasks

-Your homepage should offer users a clear starting point for the main one to four tasks they'll undertake when visiting your site.
+Your homepage should offer users a clear starting point for the main 1–4 tasks they'll undertake when visiting your site.

 5. Include a Search Input Box